Regulatory Violation definition

 More Definitions of Regulatory Violation

-Regulatory Violation means, with respect to any SBIC Holder providing Financing under this Agreement, (i) a diversion of the proceeds of such Financing from the use reported thereof on the SBA Form 1031 delivered at the Closing, if such diversion was effected without obtaining the prior written consent of the SBIC Holders (which may be withheld in their sole discretion) or (ii) a change in the principal business activity of any Security Party and its Subsidiaries to an ineligible business activity (within the meaning of the SBIC Regulations) if such change occurs within one year after the date of the initial Financing hereunder.
+Regulatory Violation means (a) a diversion of the proceeds from the transactions contemplated by the Recapitalization Agreement described on the use of proceeds statement delivered by the Company on the date hereof, if such diversion was effected without obtaining the prior written consent of the Investor (which consent may be withheld in the Investor's sole discretion) or (b) a change in the principal business activity of the Company and its Subsidiaries to an ineligible business activity (within the meaning of the SBIC Regulations), if such change occurs within one year after the date hereof.

 Regulatory Violation means, with respect to St. Cloud, (i) a diversion of the proceeds of the issuance by Borrower and Parent of the Securities from the use reported thereof on the SBA form No. 1031 delivered at the Closing, if such diversion was effected without obtaining the prior written consent of St. Cloud (which may be withheld in its sole discretion) or (ii) a change in the principal business activity of the Credit Parties to an ineligible business activity (within the meaning of the SBIC Regulations) if such change occurs within one year after the date of the initial transactions hereunder.